 Easter: Celebrating that Sunday’s Resurrection

 Today, we often call Jesus’ resurrection Easter, and Easter Sunday commemorates the Sunday that he rose.
-Many celebrate Easter by colouring symbols of new life, such as eggs.
+Many celebrate Easter by colouring symbols of new life in their homes.
 As we celebrate Holi with colour, so to Easter.
 As Holi celebrates new beginnings so does Easter.
 The specific way to celebrate Easter is not that important.
 What is important is the resurrection of Jesus as the fulfilment of First Fruits, and to receive its benefits.

 We see this in the Timeline for the week: